Caitlin Leverenz: 2012 Summer Olympics

 At the 2012 United States Olympic Trials in Omaha, Nebraska, Leverenz made the U.S. Olympic team by finishing first in the 200-meter individual medley and second in the 400-meter individual medley.
 She also competed in the 200-meter breaststroke, but finished in eighth place in the final.

 At the 2012 Summer Olympics in London, she won her first Olympic medal, a bronze, in the finals of the 200-meter individual medley.
 She also competed in the 400-meter individual medley, where she tied for sixth in the finals.

 After the 2012 Olympic Games Leverenz went on to represent the United States in many international competitions.
 At the 2014 Pan Pacific Championships she won a bronze medal in the 200-m individual medley.
-Leverenz went on to earn two gold medals at the 2015 Pan American Games in the 200-meter inidivual medley and 400-meter individual medley.
+Leverenz went on to earn two gold medals at the 2015 Pan American Games in the 200-meter individual medley and 400-meter individual medley.
 Leverenz was also elected by her peers to be team captain of the 2015 Pan American Games Team.
 Leverenz was the top female American finisher the Arena Pro Swim Series, winning her a BMW lease, for the 2013-2014 and 2014-2015 seasons.

 In her final career competition, Leverenz missed qualifying for the 2016 Summer Olympic Games in the 200-m individual medley by .05 seconds.
 Leverenz retired from professional swimming in March 2017.

 Personal life

 Leverenz was born in Tucson, Arizona.
 She graduated from Sahuaro High School in 2009 and then attended the University of California, Berkeley and swam for the California Golden Bears Women's Swimming and Diving team.

 Leverenz married Collin Smith, who played water polo at Cal, in January 2015.
 Their child, Logan, was born in July 2020.

-She is attending Stanford Graduate School of Business, where she expects to complete her MBA in spring 2020.
+She attended Stanford Graduate School of Business, where she expects to complete her MBA in spring 2020.